openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * VC signed as a JWT, using JSON-LD (`jwt_vc_json-ld`)
 * VC secured using Data Integrity, using JSON-LD, with proof suite requiring Linked Data canonicalization (`ldp_vc`)

-Note that VCs secured using Data Integrity may not necessarily use JSON-LD and may not necessarily use proof suites requiring Linked Data canonicalization.
-Credential Format Profiles for them may be defined in the future versions of this specification.
+Note that VCs secured using Data Integrity MAY NOT necessarily use JSON-LD and MAY NOT necessarily use proof suites requiring Linked Data canonicalization.
+Credential Format Profiles for them MAY be defined in the future versions of this specification.

 Distinct Credential formats identifiers, extension parameters/claims and processing rules are defined for each of the above-mentioned Credential formats.